augustomtt/keylogger-daemon/README.md

 __Reading the syslog:__

  - Locate your syslog file.
 Mine is here: `/var/log/syslog`
- - Do a: `grep keylogger /var/log/syslog`
+ - Do a: `grep keyloggerd /var/log/syslog`
  - You may find a line `"Keylogger working correctly"`

 ## How to start the keylogger daemon